theKashey/used-styles/README.md

 !
 Keep in mind - calling two functions is as fast, as calling a single one !

 ### Stream rendering
-Please keep in mind - stream rendering in `NOT SAFE` in terms of CSS, as long as __it might affect the ordering of selectors__.
+Please keep in mind - stream rendering in __NOT SAFE__ in terms of CSS, as long as __it might affect the ordering of selectors__.
-Only pure BEM and Atomic CSS are "safe", _just some CSS_ would not be compatible.
+Only pure BEM and Atomic CSS are "safe", _just some random CSS_ might be not compatible.
 Please __test__ results before releasing into production.

 > If you do not understand why and how selector order is important - please __do not use__ stream transformer.

-Stream rendering is much harder, and much more efficient.
+Stream rendering is much harder, and much more efficient, giving you the best Time-To-First-Byte.
-The idea is to make it efficient, and not delay Time-To-First-Byte.
 And the second byte.

 Stream rendering could be interleaved(more efficient) or block(more predictable).